BernardBurke/BernardBurke.github.io/_posts/2022-11-03-and-before-or.md

 Dredging the mind for
 Kind things to say

-What with they be
+What will they be
 That cheer us all on?
 How would we welcome
-What's here will be gone?
+What's here Will be Gone?

 Roots of the tree
 Bio Mimicry.